chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-040-tsukuba-expo-85.md

 ![Box cover art for a 1985 software program called "BANK PRESIDENT" by Lewis Lee Corporation.
 The cover features a blown-up image of a $100 bill.
 The description says, "Play Bank President,' Where Your Decisions Will Build, or Ruin, a Financial Empire!"](/img/cc-bank-president.png)

 + Logical Business Systems announced a new add-on board for the IBM PC called *VoiceCommand* that promised voice recognition capabilities.
-Cheifeft said the system had a vocabulary of 32,000 words and essentially turned any software program's keyboard commands into spoken commands.
+Cheifet said the system had a vocabulary of 32,000 words and essentially turned any software program's keyboard commands into spoken commands.
 + Apple lowered its 1985 sales projections and acknowledged the layoffs of 75 workers, as well as the elimination of 1,500 part-time jobs.
 + Blue Cross and Blue Shield of Maryland announced a new laser ID card for its health insurance customers.
 The card could carry up to 800 pages of medical history, including a record of past medical problems, digitized X-rays, and complete insurance information.
 + General Motors was still deciding what state to build its new $3.5 billion plant in to manufacture the new Saturn car.
 GM said it would turn the final decision over to computer, although humans would intervene if the computer came up with a tie.